 A similar picture is reflected in the numbers the payroll provider ADP reported in its National Employment Report, which is derived from actual, anonymous payroll data of clients the company serves.

-According to ADP 241,000 jobs were added to the private sector, with the greatest increase being seen in small business with 1-49 employees.
+According to ADP 241,000 jobs were added to the private sector, with the greatest increase being seen in small businesses with 1-49 employees.

-In total, small business added about 106,000 employees, an encouraging statistic as these businesses make such an important contribution to overall economic growth in the country.
+In total, small businesses added about 106,000 employees, an encouraging statistic as these businesses make such an important contribution to overall economic growth in the country.

 Employment data for January 2015 will be released in early February, but if the previous year is any indication, Americans can look forward to a better economic climate in the coming year.